storacha/specs/w3-encrypt.md

 }
 ```

-The Encrypted Metadata MUST sumarize all necessary information someone with a delegation needs to solicitize to the encryption service to decrypt the content under `encryptedDataCID`.
+The **Encrypted Metadata** **MUST** summarize all the necessary information required for someone with a delegation to request decryption from the encryption service for the content stored under `encryptedDataCID`.

-The Encrypted Metadata should be created after the encrypt is done, where the properties can be defined as:
+The **Encrypted Metadata** should be generated **after** the encryption process is complete, at which point its properties can be defined as follows:

 | Name        | Description                                                                                                                                    |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |